-We pride ourselves on offering some of the best Irish dance instruction in Atlantic Canada in a top dance studio facility.
-We are passionate about all things Irish Dance, Rising Tide’s coaches tailor their teaching to each dancer through focused attention, specific feedback, and dance steps suited to each student’s style.
+We pride ourselves on offering some of the best Irish dance classes in Atlantic Canada in a top dance studio facility.
+We are passionate about all things Irish dance.
+Dance classes are tailored to each dancer through focused attention, specific feedback, and dance steps suited to each dancer’s style.

-We know every dancer has the potential to be a champion.
-Our goal is to stretch each dancer to reach their full potential in a fun and motivating way that builds a love of Irish dance and our community.
-Dance classes focus on giving dancers a detailed, first-rate education in Irish dance, technique, fitness and training, mental resilience, music, and Irish culture.
+Our coaches know every Irish dancer has the potential to be a champion.
+Our goal is to stretch each dancer to reach their full potential.
+We do this in a fun and motivating way that builds a love of Irish dance and our community.
+Our dance classes focus on giving dancers a detailed, first-rate education in Irish dance, technique, fitness and training, mental resilience, music, and Irish culture.

-On top of high-caliber coaching, dancers get the opportunity to perform, compete, travel, and build life-long friendships.
+On top of high-caliber coaching, our dancers get the opportunity to perform, compete, travel, and build life-long friendships.
 Dance classes are available for toddlers, beginner kids, beginner adults and experienced Irish dancers of all ages.

 About Irish dance

-As an art form and a sport, Irish dance offers something for everyone: an opportunity to be creative, physical exercise, individual and team activities, and opportunities to compete locally, nationally and internationally (if desired).
-Using both hard shoes (similar to tap shoes, but with fibre glass tips) and soft shoes (similar to Highland dance shoes or ballet slippers), Irish dance can be percussive and powerful, athletic and elegant.
+As an art form and a sport, Irish dance offers something for everyone.
+It’s an opportunity to be creative, physical exercise, individual and team activities, and opportunities to compete locally, nationally and internationally.
+We use hard shoes (similar to tap shoes, but with fibre glass tips) and soft shoes (similar to Highland dance shoes or ballet slippers).
+In this way, Irish dance can be percussive and powerful, athletic and elegant.

-Popularized by such shows as Riverdance and Lord of the Dance, Irish dance was originally a social form of group dancing performed at weddings, fairs and holidays.
-It is rooted in the dances taught by traveling dance masters throughout Ireland in the 16th and 17th centuries.
-Famously, Irish dancers move only their legs, keeping their arms tightly by their sides – a tradition rumoured to have begun as a way for dancers to perform in crowded pubs without the risk of knocking over pints.
-Learn more about the early history of Irish Dance.
+Irish dance was popularized by such shows as Riverdance and Lord of the Dance.
+But originally it was a social form of group dancing performed at weddings, fairs and holidays.
+It’s rooted in the dances taught by traveling dance masters throughout Ireland in the 16th and 17th centuries.
+Famously, Irish dancers move only their legs, keeping their arms tightly by their sides.
+This is a tradition rumoured to have begun as a way for dancers to perform in crowded pubs without the risk of knocking over pints.

 Today, Irish dance is taught and performed all over the world.
-Schools can be found across North & South America, Europe, Asia, Australia, South Africa and New Zealand.
-In addition to learning a unique cultural art form and highly effective method of fitness, students also learn critical life skills including goal setting, team work, listening, giving and receiving feedback, sportsmanship and confidence.
+Irish dance classes and schools can be found across North & South America, Europe, Asia, Australia, South Africa and New Zealand.
+In addition to learning a unique cultural art form and highly effective method of fitness, our dancers also learn critical life skills including goal setting, team work, listening, giving and receiving feedback, sportsmanship and confidence.

 Our governing body of Irish dance, CLRG, allows dancers to participate recreationally or competitively.
-Students interested in a competitive track have the opportunity to compete at local competitions (feiseanna), national feiseanna, such as the North American Championships, and international feiseanna including the World Championships.
+This allows dancers interested in a competitive track the opportunity to compete.
+Dancers can compete at local competitions (feiseanna), national feiseanna, such as the North American Championships, and international feiseanna including the World Championships.
 Visit CLRG to learn more.